atuoni/general_timer/README.md

-## General Timer Project
+# General Timer Project
+## About

-This is a repository whith a firmware of a timer device.
-It was build using a PIC12F675 Microchip microcontroller.
-The code was written in C language and using MPLABX to compile and build the program.
+This is a repository with a microcontroller firmware of a timer device.
+It was build using a Microchip PIC12F675 microcontroller.
+The code was written in C language and was used the MPLABX to compile and build the program.
-The comments language in the code is portuguese.
+The code comments is in portuguese language.

-# How it works
+## How it works
 The device only has a push button to set and start the counting time.
-You can set two modes for counting (5 minutes or 10 minutes).
-The light led show the mode selected.
-After a new push on the button the timer counting starts and the AC output is turned it on.
-When the timer reach the time selected the AC output is turned off.
+You can set two modes for counting (5 minutes or 10 minutes) pressing the button more than 10 seconds, so the blink led will show the mode selected.
+After a new press of the button, the timer counting starts and the AC output is turned on.
+After the timer gets the time selected the AC output is turned off.
+You also can cancel the timer operation pressing the button for more than 10 seconds during the counting time.
-The c

-# VIDEO (portuguese language)
+## VIDEO (In portuguese language)
 [![Watch the video.](http://img.youtube.com/vi/sDOyX_M_l8k/0.jpg)](http://www.youtube.com/watch?v=sDOyX_M_l8k "General Timer")